 21.3% of creators (n=32 posts) shared different aspects of recovery to encourage an enhanced understanding of recovery and eating disorders, which were reflected by four subthemes:

-- Recovery victories: creators (n = 8 posts) shared personal victories like finishing meals, smashing scales, or getting discharged from inpatient hospitals.
+- Recovery victories: creators (n = 8 posts) shared personal triumps in relation to their eating disorder recovery like finishing meals, smashing scales, or getting discharged from inpatient hospitals.

-- Challenging misconceptions: creators (n = 7 posts) opted to produce content that discussed and challenged common misconceptions associated with EDs.
-One popular format on TikTok is the one-shot rant where creators deliver a passionate monologue to the camera.
+- Challenging misconceptions: creators (n = 7 posts) addressed and challenged common misconceptions associated with eating disorders.
+One way in which this was achieved was through the ‘one shot rant’ where creators deliver a passionate monologue.

 2. Inpatient story time

-Some creators chose to communicate their inpatient experiences through short-form video stories (18.7%; n = 28), crafted using a comedic approach.
+Some creators created videos to share their experiences as an inpatient, often using a comedic approach (18.7%; n = 28).
 Some inpatient stories detailed getting in trouble for laughing too hard because it was “too much physical exertion”, being denied a food request because it was a “weird food combination”, and how staff interrupted showers because they thought patients were exercising.

 3. Eating in recovery

-Some creators used TikTok (n = 27; 18.0%) to document and challenge the quantity as well as the quality and categorisations of foods that they ate throughout their recovery.
+Some creators (n = 27; 18.0%) shared thteir journeys adapting to eating in recovery.
 This included the two subthemes: (a) What I eat in a day and (b) Facing fear foods.
-Across social media platforms, influencers often outline particular diets by sharing daily food diaries.
-Within 15.3% (n = 23) of the posts on #EDrecovery on TikTok, creators co-opted this trend to document their food at different stages of recovery.
-Select TikToks (2.7%; n = 4) also portrayed creators eating and facing fear foods (i.e., foods individuals are afraid to eat due to fears of weight gain or having had past negative experiences with particular foods; Albers, 2011).
+Sharing “what I eat in a day” is common across social media and #EDrecovery creators co-opted this trend to document their food at different stages of recovery.
+Some TikToks (2.7%; n = 4) also showed creators eating and facing fear foods (i.e., foods they are afraid to eat or have had negative experiences with; Albers, 2011).

-Transformation TikToks were a common format (18.0%; n = 27) used to demonstrate a positive shift or “glow up”.
-Although this video format was originally used to glorify weight loss transformations, creators under #EDrecovery appropriated it to celebrate their own recovery and weight gain.
+Demonstrating a positive change or “glow up” is common across TikTok (18.0%; n = 27).
+This is commonly used to celebrate weight loss transformations but creators under #EDrecovery used it to celebrate their own recovery and weight gain.

 5. Trendy gallows humour

-Some creators (24.0% of posts; n = 36) chose to recreate popular video formats on TikTok to speak about their ED through the extensive use of gallows humour.
-Gallows humour refers to making fun of a life-threatening, disastrous, or terrifying situation.
-Several creators made videos intended to “confuse people who have a normal relationship with food.”
+Gallows humour (24.0% of posts; n = 36) was used to add a comedic spin to dangerous, scary or potentially life-threatening situations.
+This included videos intended to “confuse people who have a normal relationship with food.”
 Creators showed images of rice crackers, gum, ice cubes, measuring their waist and wrists, the logo for MyFitnessPal (an application for tracking food intake, weight loss, and exercise), and screenshots of online BMI calculators.

 This study explored content related to eating disorder recovery (#EDrecovery) on TikTok.
 Creators on TikTok expressed their personal experiences of eating disorders through the use and co-option of trendy video formats, succinct storytelling, and the production of education content.
 There was some content not related to recovery from eating disorders (e.g., trendy gallows humour) that may be potentially harmful or triggering to those exploring #EDrecovery on TikTok.
-There was variation in the narrative regarding “full recovery” versus “struggling with recovery” the authors noted this may be a reflection of how creators comprehend and personally define ED recovery (Shohet, 2007, 2018).
+There was variation in the narrative regarding “full recovery” versus “struggling with recovery” the authors noted this may “be a reflection of how creators perceive and/or personally define ED recovery (Shohet, 2007, 2018).”

 Strengths and limitations